renovatebot/azure-devops-marketplace/docs/azure-devops-access.md

    - `marketplace: read` - to download the published vsix files from the marketplace.
    - `agent pool: read` - to download the tasks from the Azure DevOps Organization.

-  The token must be generated for the Azure DevOps organization which's agent pool will be queried.
+  The token must be generated for the Azure DevOps organization which agent pool will be queried.

   This information is stored in GitHub using Action secrets and variables: